Education Ministry Decides Restructuring Of Examination System Till Matriculation Level - UrduPoint

 However, on the other side the Private Schools Network had opposed the suggestion of ending the exams of class nine.
 However, they agreed upon the suggestions of ending class five exams and starting of the board exams of middle level.

-He suggested that the ministry of education should convert the 9th and Matric exams into semester system as it would produce better results on the education system.
+He suggested that the ministry of education should convert the 9th and metric exams into semester system as it would produce better results on the education system.

 The Private School, he said in this regard would oppose any suggestion in the federal board meeting to close the exams of class 9th.